WalshKieran/nf-optimizer/README.md

 ## nf-optimizer
-Simple tool to generate Nextflow config files with constrained resources based on previous runs.
+Simple proof of concept package to generate Nextflow config files with constrained resources based on previous runs.
 Depends on Nextflow.

 > **Note**
-> This package is a concept/test only.
-It is only tested on a few workflows.
+> This is a concept/test package only - it has only been trialled on a few workflows using **accurate** metrics from PBS Pro.

 ## Getting Started
 ### Installation: